VTRABR/PortfolioProject1/README.md

 For demonstrating that I could use JOINS statements on this project, I created 2 separate files from de original one.
 One of them contains information about the Deaths and the other the vaccination information.
 If needed please ask me and I will send the 2 CSV files (I couldn't upload the files due to the huge size of the files).

 As you can see on the query, it was performed some data exploration to make it possible to understand better the Covid situation in different periods and locations.
+I created a CTE and a View at the end.